adonisjs/v6-docs/content/docs/basics/session.md

+---
+summary: Manage user sessions inside your AdonisJS application using the @adonisjs/session package.
+---

 # Session

 You can manage user sessions inside your AdonisJS application using the `@adonisjs/session` package.
 The session package provides a unified API for storing session data across different storage providers.